Unity candle: History

 The lighting of a "unity candle" is a relatively new custom in wedding ceremonies.
 There is no record of it in the bible or any apostolic writings.
 The custom first became popular in the second half of the 20th century in American Protestant weddings.
-The origins are unclear, however the use of a unity candle in a 1981 episode of General Hospital may have helped to popularize the practice.
-Dr Michael Portelli is credited with the idea of a Marriage Candle, and used it in his own wedding in the 1980s (Melb, Aus).
-This consisted of the Mother from each side of the couple each lighting a family candle.
-The bride and groom both light their own taper from their family candles and come together to light their Wedding candle as one flame.
-This symbolises the two individuals coming from separate families and becoming one in Marriage.
+The origins are unclear; however, the use of a unity candle in a 1981 episode of General Hospital may have helped to popularize the practice.

+Typically, both of the mothers of the bride and groom each light a taper candles to represent the two families.
+There are other instances where the bride and groom light their respective families' wedding candle before lighting a center candle.
+In both traditions, the lighting of these candles symbolizes the two individuals coming from separate families and becoming one in marriage.
-Symbolism

-Use of a unity candle generally symbolizes the joining of two individuals into the marriage bond, but additional allusions may be invoked.
-The flame may be said to represent the passion in each individual's soul for their spouse.
-For Christians, it may be compared to the Holy Spirit and Jesus, who is the light of the world, within the souls of those who are baptized.

-Use

-Two taper candles are initially lit and used by each member of the marrying couple.
-These tapers are then used to light a larger pillar candle in the center.
-Variations may include additional tapers used by parents to light the tapers that represent the individuals being married.

-When the practice is intended to symbolize simply the joining of the bride and groom, the tapers may be blown out, to indicate that the two lives have been permanently merged, or they may remain lit beside the central candle, symbolizing that the now-married partners have not lost their individuality.
+When the practice is intended to symbolize simply the joining of the bride and groom, the tapers may be blown out to indicate that the two lives have been permanently merged, or they may remain lit beside the central candle, symbolizing that the now-married partners have not lost their individuality.

 Inclusion in church weddings

-While the use of unity candles within the marriage rite has become widespread, it is a recent invention and not explicitly part of the churches' apostolic tradition and therefore prohibited in some churches.
-It is advisable that couples and their Wedding planner should always check with the pastor before including the ceremony in their order of service.
+While the use of unity candles within the marriage rite has become widespread, it is a recent tradition and not explicitly part of the churches' apostolic tradition; therefore, the practice is prohibited in some churches.
+It is advisable that couples and their wedding planner should always check with the pastor before including the ceremony in their order of service.